Guide for English Language Assistants in France

 Part 5: Before Leaving France | Staying in France: Renewing, PACSing, Unemployment

 If you'd like to skip ahead to the page of useful documents and links, click here.
 If you have any questions, feel free to e-mail me at ielanguages [at] gmail.com.
-This page refers to the American application process and the French Embassy in Washington D.C., so if you are not American, your country will have different procedures, deadlines and contact people.
+This page refers to the American application process of the Teaching Assistant Program in France (TAPIF)., so if you are not American, your country will have different procedures, deadlines and contact people.
 Please keep in mind that the assistantship program has changed a lot since I was an assistant, so some of this information may be outdated and I may not be able to answer your questions.
 Unfortunately, the assistantsinfrance.com forums are no longer online, but many assistants have been using the official TAPIF Facebook page to ask questions.
 There is also an alumni of TAPIF group where many French-speaking jobs are posted.

 I started writing this guide in May 2006 when I learned that I’d be teaching English at the secondary level in the académie of Grenoble (city of Annecy) for 7 months through the French Embassy of the United States.
 This is a chronological journal of my experience beginning with the application process.
 If you are interested in teaching English in France, please visit the French Culture Website for the current application for American citizens.
 The application is available in October and the deadline is in January.
 About 1,500 positions are available each year.

 In order to qualify for this program, you must:

 - be an American citizen or permanent resident and already have your passport at the time of application (however, as of 2010 American-French dual citizens are NO LONGER eligible to apply though all other EU-American citizens are still eligible),

 - must have completed the majority of your elementary, secondary and university studies in the United States or in American institutions,

 - be between the ages of 20 and 30 as of October 1,

 - have completed 2 years of university by October 1 or already have a degree, and